Township-of-Clearmount/Municipal-Council/Procedural Info/Standing Orders.md

 At each session, each member may rise to be recognized for not more than one minute to ask questions to the mayor, a public office holder, or a statutory officer on any matters coming within the administrative responsibilities of government.

 ### 31. Introduction of bills.
-(1) At this stage, a sponsor of a bill not eligible for consideration under Standing Order 28 may introduce said bill pursuant to a motion for leave adopted on unanimous consent.
+(1) At this stage, a bill not eligible for consideration under Standing Order 28 may introduce said bill pursuant to a motion for leave adopted on unanimous consent.

 (2) The introduction of each bill begins with the Presiding Officer reading the full text of the bill at a reasonable speed and in a voice audible to all members present, unless permitted to dispense by unanimous voice.